For FAQs and current status of services and policies see UW Libraries Operations Updates

 Through local news:

 Search the archives of your local news - newspapers, radio, TV - for stories related to your topic.
 Which experts were interviewed in those stories?
-Start with the Access World News database available from the UW Libraries.
-See the Libraries' News research guide for more databases.
+Start by searching the Access World News USA Washington database or go directly to issues of these newspapers: